OrchardLANL/DPFEHM.jl/README.md

 PyPlot.close(fig)
 -->

 Since we'll be solving a time-dependent problem this time, we must set the initial condition and define a storage parameter.
-Since this is a multi-phase flow problem, we also need to define a couple parameters that control the relative permeability.
+Note that in unsaturated flows the storage parameter is often neglected (and this can be achieved by setting `specificstorage` to an array of ones), but this problem involves a saturated flow so we include it here.
+Since this is a multi-phase flow problem, we also need to define a couple parameters that control the hydraulic conductivity's dependence on the saturation.
+The conductivity is given by the conductivity when saturated multiplied by a relative permeability (which depends on the saturation and varies between 0 and 1).
 ```julia
 #set up the initial condition, the storage, and the van genuchten parameters for relative permeability
 h0 = zeros(size(coords, 2))#initial condition